lukas-dvorsky/WeatherApp/README.md

 ## Technologies
 TODO: Doplnit

+### Development
+Vite
+TypeScript
 React
-TypeScript
-Redux Toolkit
+Redux

-Vite
+### Styling
+Sass

 ## Instalation
 1.
 2.
 3.

+## Description
+Simple application to show weather forcast.
+User finds city that he want's to see weather forecast in searchbar.
+Searchbar whispers user cities based on text user writes.
+Data for for whispering are from JSON file from Open Weather Map.

+After user's choice current weather information from Open Weather Map API are shown to user.

 ## Components
 ### Whisperer
-IMG
 Whisperer is made out of two other components (SearchBar, SearchBarTable).
 User input is stored in Whisperer component and is spred out to other components.
-By default 10 items are selected from JSON file based on user input and then are shown in table.
+By default 5 items are selected from JSON file based on user input and then are shown in table.
 User can click on item, what happens depends on desired function declared above Whisperer component.

 When user inputs text, first thing that happens is that program is trying to select cities that beggin with that query, then